-- 1. Press the Menu button on the remote control. - 2.
-Select Settings and press the OK button. - 3.
-Select Lock Setting and press the OK button. - 4.
-Choose from these options: - Child Lock to disable the (1) power button on the projector's control panel unless it is pressed for about 3 seconds.
-Since you can still use the remote control to turn on the projector, you may want to keep it away from children's reach.

-- Control Panel Lock to disable all the buttons on the projector's control panel except the (1) power button.
+- Press the Menu button on the remote control. - Select Settings and press the OK button. - Select Lock Setting and press the OK button. - 4.
+Choose from these options: - Child Lock to disable the O power button on the Split User projector's control panel unless it is pressed for about 3 seconds.
+(You can use the O power button to turn it off, however.)
+Since you can still use the remote control to turn on the projector, you may want to keep it away from children's reach. - Control Panel Lock to disable all the buttons on the projector's control panel except the O power button.
 A lock icon appears on the screen whenever you press a button with Control Panel Lock turned on.
 To operate the projector, you must use the remote control.
 To cancel Control Panel Lock, press and hold the Enter button on the projector's control panel for at least 7 seconds. - 5.
 Press Menu to exit the menu system.